 Supermetrics Data Grabber (easy-to-use report automation tool for Google Analytics, AdWords, Facebook, Bing Ads, Twitter, YouTube & Google Webmaster Tools).

-Supermetrics for Google Docs (add-on that turns Google Docs into a full-blown business reporting system for web analytics, social media and online marketing).
+Supermetrics for Google Sheets (add-on that turns Google Sheets into a full-blown business reporting system for web analytics, social media and online marketing).

 Note: there is a both a free and pro version available.
 When you first start using the add-on, you get a free trial period for the pro version.